Personal, Social, Citizenship and Health Education

 - to promote a sense of self-worth, wellbeing, respect for self and others.

 - to develop a biological understanding of the human body in relation to its sexual development to enable our children to understand the cycle of life, the changes that will occur to their bodies, the reason for these changes and functions of the sex organs.

-This is taught through PSHE and Science.
-The statutory drugs eduation which forms part of the Science curriculum is as follows:
+This is taught through PSCHE and Science.
+The statutory drugs education which forms part of the Science curriculum is as follows:

 Key Stage 2: 7-11 year olds should be taught that tobacco, alcohol and other drugs can have harmful effects.